How to Find the Source of Failed Logon Attempts

 4. Analyze Account Lockout Tools

-For domain environments, use Microsoft’s Account Lockout and Management Tools to identify sources of failed logons.
-Tools like ALTools can trace account lockout issues efficiently.
+If you're in a domain environment, check out Microsoft’s Account Lockout and Management Tools to pinpoint the sources of those failed logons.
+Tools like ALTools can help you trace account lockout issues effectively.

 5. Check Network Devices and Logs

-If no clues are found in the Event Viewer:
+If you’re still coming up empty in the Event Viewer:

-Examine logs on firewalls, VPN devices, or intrusion detection systems (IDS).
+- Take a look at the logs on your firewalls, VPN devices, or intrusion detection systems (IDS).

-Use the Netstat command to identify active connections:
+- You can also use the Netstat command to find active connections:

 6. Identify Persistent Sources